apike/allenpike.com/_posts/2021-12-01-the-burgeoning-need-for-focus.md

 So the idea is that you focus on what’s in your control, to impact what you can influence, and take your focus off of the vast world of things you can’t affect.
 It’s a really useful framework for managing our attention and state of mind.
 But.

 ## Scaling, writ small
-An interesting thing happens to over your career, as your skills and capabilities grow: your circles of control and influence expand.
+An interesting thing happens over your career, as your skills and capabilities grow: your circles of control and influence expand.
 You get more options, more problems you *could* solve, and more frustrations you could *potentially* fix instead of just staying zen to.

 Of course, getting new capabilities is 99% great!

 For example, ten years ago I had to interface with a team that was rather dysfunctional.
 I had to acknowledge that the team’s dynamics were outside my circle of influence, stay focused on doing my own job well, and not worry too much about the kind of fucked up way this team was communicating – or, it seemed, not communicating.
 Their priority levels were 1, 1+, 1++, and 1+++.
 Those were the priorities.
 It was a whole thing.

 Nowadays, I have a lot more tools in my toolbox for trying to help a team prioritize, communicate, and get good outcomes.
-IN that same situation today, I could be a force for positive change.
+In that same situation today, I could be a force for positive change.

 Armed with the idea that I should try to help improve things where I can, I could start doing my part to improve the team’s dynamics and help them succeed.
 And maybe that would be effective!
-Or maybe it would turn out to be a deep gnarly problem, one that is not worth me investing in for this possibly-doomed team that is three layers removed from anything I need to be doing day to day and leading to me being backlogged on other work and my stress levels rising for some reason and *what is going on I thought I was good at focusing?*
+Or maybe it would turn out to be a deep gnarly problem, one that is not worth me investing in for this possibly-doomed team that is three layers removed from anything I need to be doing day to day and leading to me being backlogged on other work and my stress levels are rising for some reason and *what is going on I thought I was good at focusing?*

 So while you may start with this helpful mental framework – focusing only on what you can control –  that hueristic gets less and less useful as your circle of control grows.
 Through your career, you accumulate more skills, capabilities, experience, and resources.
 Over time, you’re less constrained by what you *can* accomplish, and more constrained by the few things you *in practice* focus on.